Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 Rhodes Alert System

 The College utilizes a mass communication system capable of emailing, texting, and calling all students, faculty and staff in an emergency.
-This system is used to communicate delays and closures due to inclement weather, as well as alerting the community to present or continuing threats that may be present.
+This system is used to communicate delays and closures due to inclement weather, as well as alerting the community to present or continuing threats that may exist.

 Printed from: https://handbook.rhodes.edu/student-handbook/campus-safety-policies/rhodes-alert-outdoor-warning-siren/rhodes-alert-system